zzhuangqian/wp-calypso/.github/CONTRIBUTING.md

 We encourage you to ask for help at any point.
 We want your first experience with Calypso to be a good one, so don’t be shy.
 If you’re wondering why something is the way it is, or how a decision was made, you can tag issues with **<span class="label type-question">[Type] Question</span>** or prefix them with “Question:”.

-## Jetpack Versions Compatibility
+## Jetpack Version Compatibility

-While developing Calypso, we support the current Jetpack Version and the previous one.

-Calypso efforts will be focused on trying to achieve the best experience for users of the two latest versions.
+Calypso aims to fully support the current Jetpack release, and the one (major) prior.
+So for example if the current version is 4.9.1, then we support version 4.8 (and any point-releases; 4.8.1, 4.8.2, etc) through 4.9.1.

-This means that we will eventually cut out sections in Calypso that are meant to configure the features in Jetpack for old releases and start prompting the user to upgrade their site's Jetpack plugin.
+This means that we eventually close off sections/versions of Calypso that would interact with an old version of Jetpack, and prompt the user to upgrade to the latest version for a full experience.
-This allows us to be on the cutting edge of user support for users that want to manage their sites from Calypso frequently.

-So, as an example, if current Jetpack Release was 4.9, we will make our biggest efforts in tuning Calypso for optimal performance and innovative features targeting Jetpack 4.9 and Jetpack 4.8.
-Meaning that older versions may be left behind as we introduce features and API changes in the Jetpack Plugin.
+This allows us to iterate and improve Calypso to provide the best experience over time, without being tied to previous decisions/approaches.

 ## License